tomnatt/tomnatt/rpg/boatlaunch/index.md

 There was a low rumble as the yacht slowly descended the ramp and a great splash as it slid into the water.
 Cassandra stepped to the water's edge, waved her hand dramatically and intoned "I declare this boat ... launched!"
 There were a few moments of frantic activity as West moved around the yacht ensuring it had made it into the water safely, and then he dropped the anchor.
 "Come on over!" he called to the shore.
 The other three jumped into a small rowing boat, Amo'c paddled them over and West helped them aboard.

 On deck, Amo'c looked around.
 "It seems I was wrong, West.
 This vessel is indeed lakeworthy."
 West nodded.
-"Yes, this vessel has been in my family for a long time.
+"Yes, she has been in my family for a long time.
 It was passed to me by my uncle when I received the Air Force Cross.
 I think he approved of that."

 "Your uncle was a man of note then?"